arghanilhub/Major-League-Baseball-/README.md

 **Q1) Which teams have the highest proportions of right-handed, left-handed, and switch-hitters, and which team has the largest overall player pool?** <br>
 :white_medium_square: Interestingly, LAA stands out with the highest proportion of right-handed batters, while CHN leads in left-handed batters, and SFG has the most switch-hitters.
 Additionally, SDN has the largest overall number of players compared to the rest of the teams. <br>

+**Q2) Are shared birthdays common among MLB players?
+If so, when did we start seeing more of these matches?** <br>
+:white_medium_square: Shared birthdays do occur among MLB players, but they’re more common in later years.
+While player birthdates in the dataset span from 1820 to 1994, most of the matches happen between 1984 and 1994.
+This suggests that the surge in new players during that period increased the chances of finding players with the same birthday. <br>

+**Q3)